Role of maximally entangled states in the context of linear steering inequalities: Introduction

 \section{Introduction}

 In 1935 Einstein, Podolsky and Rosen (EPR) presented an argument showing the incompleteness of quantum mechanics \cite{EPR1935}.
 However, Schrodinger did not believe in that incompleteness.
 Rather EPR argument surprised him by the fact that an observer can control/steer a system which is not in her possession.
-This motivated Schrodinger to conceive the celebrated concept of `steering' in his famous paper named ``Spooky action at a distance" \cite{S1935}.
-The concept of steering in the form of a task has been introduced recently \cite{WJD2007, JWD2007}.
-The task of quantum steering is to prepare different ensembles at one part of a bipartite system by performing local quantum measurements on another part of the bipartite system in such a way that these ensembles cannot be explained by a local hidden state (LHS) model and no-signalling condition (the probability of obtaining one party's outcome does not depend on spatially separated other party's setting) is always satisfied by the bipartite system.
+This motivated Schrodinger to conceive the celebrated concept of `steering' \cite{S1935}.
+The concept of steering in the form of a task has been introduced recently \cite{WJD2007,JWD2007}.
+The task of quantum steering is to prepare different ensembles at one part of a bipartite system by performing local quantum measurements on another part in such a way that these ensembles cannot be explained by a local hidden state (LHS) model and no-signalling condition (the probability of obtaining one party's outcome does not depend on spatially separated other party's setting) is always satisfied by the bipartite system.
 This implies that the steerable correlations cannot be reproduced by a local hidden variable-local hidden state (LHV-LHS) model.
-In recent years, investigations related to quantum steering have been acquiring considerable significance, as evidenced by a wide range of studies \cite{st8, st10, steer3, st4, st9, st5, new}.
+In recent years, investigations related to quantum steering have been acquiring considerable significance, as evidenced by a wide range of studies \cite{st8,st10,steer3,st4,st9,sw,st5,sr,sf,se,new,sc,sg}.